EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.Rmd

 Broadly speaking,
-four calculation steps are required to create a PFU database.
+four calculation steps are required to create a MR-PFU database.
-Each step is completed by one or more new `R` packages.
+Each step is assisted by functions in one or more new `R` packages.
 First, the IEA's primary- and final-stage WEEB data must be converted to RUVY matrices for each country and year, a task accomplished by functions in the [IEATools][link-ieatools] package [@Heun-IEATools:2023].